-This article may prove useful to electricians when connecting a boiler to a new or existing central heating system with pump over-run.
-The diagrams show some of the most commonly found domestic boiler control panel wiring connections.
+This article explains how to connect a boiler to a new or existing central heating system with pump over-run.
+The wiring diagrams show some of the most commonly found domestic boiler control panel electrical connections.

 Electrical Connections to Boilers